lhmouse/asteria/doc/standard-library.md

 * Returns the formatted text as a string.

+### `std.ini.format_to_file(path, object)`

+* Writes `object` to the file that is denoted by `path`, in the INI format.
+  The INI format is too primitive to support complex structures, which limits the domain of representable values. `object` shall be an object of objects, where up to two nesting levels are allowed.
+Boolean, integer, real and string values are written in their string forms; the others are ignored silently.

+* Throws an exception if a write error occurs.

 ### `std.ini.parse(text)`

 * Parses a string containing data encoded in the INI format and converts them